“Our results, much like our footprints, show us where we’ve been, not necessarily where we are going.”

-As George Leonard laments in his book Mastery, “The bottom-line mentality doesn’t work in the long run, and is eventually destructive to the individual and society.”
-We are all conditioned from an early age to do one thing, so we can get something else.
-Get good grades so we can go to college, go to college so we can get a good job, get a good job so we can provide financial security for our families and so forth.
+As George Leonard laments in his book Mastery, “The bottom-line mentality doesn’t work in the long run and is eventually destructive to the individual and society.”
+We have been conditioned from an early age to do one thing, so we can get something else.
+Get good grades so we can go to college.
+Go to college so we can get a good job.
+Get a good job so we can provide financial security for our families and so forth.

 This ‘hamster wheel’ mentality carries over into all areas of our lives.

-To clarify, however, a desire for more or better results is not the culprit here.
+But to clarify, a desire for more or better results is not the culprit here.
 In fact, studies have shown that as much as 85% of success can be tied to execution and results.
-While I’m in agreement with Mr. Leonard that it is important to strike a balance between the short- and long-term views, at the end of the day results are ultimately the yardstick by which we measure our progress.
+I’m in full agreement with Mr. Leonard that it is important to strike a balance between the short- and long-term views.
+However, at the end of the day results are ultimately the yardstick by which we measure our progress.
+(No participation trophies here).

 Is success a feeling or a reality?

-Now, I don’t mean to go all existential (i.e. Jean-Paul Sartre) on you, but I think it is a question worthy of further consideration.
+I don’t mean to go all existential (i.e., Jean-Paul Sartre) on you, but I think it is a question worthy of further consideration.
 Every business faces its own unique challenges when it comes to improving performance and results.
-So, next time you’re relaxing on your favorite lawn chair looking up at the stars, ask yourself the question, “Is success a feeling or a reality?”
+So next time you are relaxing on your favorite lawn chair looking up at the stars, ask yourself this question, “Is success a feeling or a reality?”

-If you’re serious about making success a reality, then be willing to invest the time, energy and resources necessary to achieve the results to get there.
-It really is that simple, and your desire for success, your actions and the corresponding results obtained are the keys to making it happen.
+Now if you’re serious about making success a reality, then be willing to invest the time, energy and resources necessary to achieve the results to get there.
+It’s really that simple.
+And your desire for success, your actions and the corresponding results, are the keys to making it happen.